 Cut the eggplant into 1/2-inch cubes.
 Slice the mushrooms.
 Peel and chop the onion; seed and chop the bell peppers (if using); finely chop the garlic.
 Lastly, chop the mozzarella cheese into 1/2-inch cubes.

 - Sauté the vegetables.

 Cook the eggplant together with the red pepper flakes in hot olive oil over medium heat, stirring occasionally, for 10 minutes.
 Stir in the mushrooms, peppers (if using), onion and garlic.
 Keep cooking, stirring occasionally, until all the vegetables are very soft, around 20 minutes.
 Turn down the heat if they are starting to brown too much before they get soft.

 - Cook the pasta.

 While the vegetables are cooking, cook the pasta per the package directions.
 My tips on Cooking Perfect Pasta will tell you how much salt to add and other keys to ensuring your pasta comes out perfect!
 Drain and set aside.

 Drain any excess oil off the vegetables.
 Add the mozzarella cheese and gently toss.

 Place pasta in shallow serving dish or individual bowls – I like to use tongs and swirl the noodles around into a nice shape.
 Spoon the eggplant sauce over the top.
 Sprinkle with Parmesan cheese and parsley; serve immediately.

-Can Eggplant and Mushroom Pappardelle be made ahead?
+Can pappardelle with mushrooms be made ahead?

 Yes you can make this dish ahead.
 Slightly undercook the pasta (by around 1 minute).
 Drain and toss with a small amount of olive oil – just enough to coat the noodles.
 (The oil keeps them from sticking together.)
 Cool the noodles, place in a zip top baggie and store in the refrigerator for up to 2 days.
 Bring to room temperature before reheating.